-22 Section 305(b)(2).
+Once a motion to proceed is agreed to, the provisions of the Budget Act place specific time limits on debate of a reconciliation bill.
+Section 310(e)(2) limits total debate time on the measure including all amendments, motions, or appeals-to 20 hours.
+This time must be equally divided and controlled by the majority and minority, with debate on any amendment to the measure limited to two hours, equally divided and controlled, and debate on any amendment to an amendment, debatable motion, or appeal limited to one hour, equally divided and controlled.
 Even after time has expired, Senators may continue to offer amendments and make other motions or appeals, but without further debate.
 This period is often referred to as a "vote-a-rama."
 Although no further debate time is available, the Senate has typically agreed by unanimous consent to consider amendments under accelerated voting procedures, allowing a nominal amount of time to identify and explain an amendment and a 10-minute limit for vote time.
 Although the Budget Act imposes no procedural limit on the duration of a vote-a-rama, the limit on debate time has meant, historically, that it has been unnecessary to invoke cloture in order to reach a final vote on a reconciliation bill in the Senate.

 In addition to limits on debate time, the Budget Act places several limits on the subject matter and budgetary impact in both the measure and any amendments, which may be enforced by points of order.
 Points of order are not self-enforcing, however.
-A point of order may be raised on the floor against legislation that is alleged to violate these rules at the time it is being considered.
+Apoint of order may be raised on the floor against legislation that is alleged to violate these rules at the time it is being considered.
 In general, the presiding officer may rule on whether the point of order is well taken and, thus, whether the measure, provision, or amendment is in order.
 In practice, however, it is possible in the Senate to preempt a ruling by the presiding officer by offering a motion to waive the application of points of order related to enforcing the limits associated with the Budget Act.
 In most cases, the motion to waive requires a vote of at least three-fifths of all Senators duly chosen and sworn (60 votes if there are no vacancies) to be successful.
 If a waiver motion fails, the presiding officer will then rule the provision or amendment out of order.